What Is FinOps for Data Cloud Platforms?

 Traditionally, FinOps for public cloud environments focuses on infrastructure-level spend, such as compute, storage, and networking.
 FinOps for data clouds focuses on workload-level usage inside platforms like Snowflake and Databricks, where cost is driven by queries, pipelines, and execution patterns.
 They are similar in that both provide billing volatility and require a dedicated practice for effective management.

 Teams typically choose from native provider tools, third-party FinOps tools, and homegrown tooling.
-Native tools provide basic cost visibility, while broader FinOps tools help with reporting and allocation across environments.
+Native tools provide baseline cost visibility, while broader FinOps tools help with reporting and allocation across environments.
 Some organizations also use specialized data cloud optimization tools that focus on workload-level insights and automated efficiency improvements.

 No. FinOps is focused on maximizing the business value of technology spend, not minimizing it.
 In data cloud environments, this includes improving performance, increasing efficiency, and ensuring teams can scale workloads effectively while maintaining cost control.